Riszwan/Front-End/README.md

 ---
+title: "README: Basics of HTML"
+description: "This project demonstrates the basics of HTML structure and functionality.
+It covers various HTML tags, their usage, and basic inline styling."
+features:
+  - Headings
+  - Images
+  - Tables
+  - Lists
+  - Forms
+  - Embedded content (YouTube videos, Google Maps)
+layout: default
+tags: ["HTML", "Web Development", "Basics"]
+date: 2024-12-04
+---

-#README: Basics of HTML
+# README: Basics of HTML

-Project Description
+## Project Description
 This project demonstrates the basics of HTML structure and functionality.
 It covers various HTML tags, their usage, and basic inline styling.
-The webpage is designed as a personal profile showcasing different HTML features, such as :-
+The webpage is designed as a personal profile showcasing different HTML features, such as:

-★headings,
-★images,
-★tables,
-★lists,
-★forms, and
+- Headings
+- Images
+- Tables
+- Lists
+- Forms
-★embedded content like YouTube videos and Google Maps.
+- Embedded content like YouTube videos and Google Maps

 ---

 ## Features Demonstrated

 ### 1. **HTML Basics**
 - Proper use of the `<!DOCTYPE html>` declaration and `<html>` tag.
 - Structured layout using `<head>` and `<body>`.